 And now, let’s get active preparing for illness.

-1 – Have a Medical Power of Attorney on file at your child’s college and also at the local hospital.
+Get Medical Power of Attorney on file at your child’s college and local hospital

 Some schools may tell you they don’t need one, but the local hospital will require a MPOA if your child is ever admitted to the ER and you wish to speak to the medical team.